AngusK-rmit/digital-writing-folio/exercises.md

   - Has your hands-on engagement with interactive digital literature shifted the way that you 'read' e-lit?
 In what ways?
   <p>
     I find myself viewing it more like screenplay writing where the skillset is multi-faceted.
 With screenplay it takes knowledge of writing and filmmaking in order to make a good screenplay.
+With E-lit it's the same but with computing and literature.
   </p>
   <p>
     Because of that I find myself appreciating E-lit more for understandning the functions more and more as we go on.
 Looking at the work I am going to do my case study, I find myself trying to understand how it works and why it works.
 Understanding it more and more means I find myself trying to look under the hood more and more in a sense to try and find a way to replicate it for myself.